feature-creeps/observability-workshop/docs/run_stack_with_docker_swarm.md

 Docker swarm is a quorum based system where any number of computers are combined together to provide shared computer and controlled via a number of manager nodes.

-At its simplist, we can create a swarm of a single node which is also a manager of itself.
+At its simplest, we can create a swarm of a single node which is also a manager of itself.
 That is what we will do here.

 These docs will follow along [this tutorial](https://docs.docker.com/engine/swarm/swarm-tutorial/) so in doubt, check that for more up to date references.